isomerpages/edb-ostln/index.md

           description: Achievements of the Singapore Space Ecosystem
           url: /singapore-space-ecosystems/highlights/
         - title: Grants & initiatives
-          description: Learn about the incentives and schemes available
+          description: Our incentives and schemes
           url: /resources/grants-and-incentives/
         - title: our Industry partners
           description: Discover and connect with us